namannc13/data_structures_and_algorithms/Topicwise/Graph/graph.md

 - Only works on **Directed Graphs ( Make Undirected Graphs Directed )**
 - Works on **Negative Edge Weights** Unlike Djikstra's and Detects **Negative Cycles**.
+- Needs a Source Node from where we will calculate the Shortest Distance.

 # Floyd Warshall Algorithm

 - Only works on **Directed Graphs ( Make Undirected Graphs Directed )**
 - Works on **Negative Edge Weights** Unlike Djikstra's and Detects **Negative Cycles**.
+- Calculates the Shortest Distance from Each node to Every node.